ahmadmdabit/ai-native-developer/chapters/09-multi-agent-collaboration.md

 ## 8. 🛡️ Best Practices

 -   **Define clear roles**: Avoid overlap.
 A Coder shouldn't try to redesign the architecture; it should follow the Architect's spec.
--   **Use shared memory**: Let agents access a common context (e.g., a file or vector DB) rather than passing everything in chat history.
+-   **Use shared memory**: Let agents access a common context (e.g., a file system or vector DB) rather than passing everything in chat history.
 -   **Log everything**: Track prompts, outputs, and decisions for auditability.
 -   **Set boundaries**: Prevent agents from making irreversible changes (like deleting DBs) without human approval.
 -   **Human-in-the-loop**: Always keep a human reviewer at the end of the chain for critical decisions.